Handling Cash, Checks, & Incoming EFT

 Handling Checks Received for Gifts

-All gifts to University of California San Francisco or University of California San Francisco Foundation should be sent to the UCSF Foundation’s Union Bank of California Lockbox along with copies of relevant backup documentation for deposit and processed by Gift Administration.
-Departments should not deposit gifts into the campus ATMs.
+All gifts to University of California San Francisco or University of California San Francisco Foundation should be sent to the UCSF Foundation’s Union Bank of California lockbox along with copies of relevant backup documentation for processing by Gift Administration.
+Departments should NOT deposit gifts into the campus ATMs.

 Mail the completed gift transmittal form and all backup documentation to: